Vulture fund: Term "vulture fund"

-The term "vulture fund" is a metaphor which is used to compare these particular hedge funds to the behaviour of vultures (the birds of prey) “preying” on debtors in financial distress by purchasing the now-cheap credit on a secondary market to make a large monetary gain, in many cases leaving the debtor in a worse state.
+The term "vulture fund" is a metaphor which is used to compare these particular hedge funds to the behaviour of vultures (scavengers) “scavenging” on debtors in financial distress by purchasing the now-cheap credit on a secondary market to make a large monetary gain, in many cases leaving the debtor in a worse state.
 The term is often used to criticize the fund for strategically profiting from debtors that are in financial distress, and thus is frequently considered derogatory.
 However financiers dealing with vulture funds argue that "their lawsuits force accountability for national borrowing, without which credit markets would shrivel, and that their pursuit of unpaid commercial debt uncovers public corruption."
 A related term is "vulture investing", where certain stocks in near bankrupt companies are purchased upon anticipation of asset divestiture or successful reorganization.

 The term has gained wide acceptance from governments, newspapers, academics and international organizations such as the World Bank, Group of 77, Organisation of American States and Council on Foreign Relations, among others.